yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Whiteboad design session/WDS trainer guide - Continuous delivery with VSTS and Azure.md

     -   Automatic switching of deployment slots upon successful deployment conditions

 -   Creating an Application Insights account to gather more detailed analytics on the application's performance and health

+*Continuous Integration and Deployment*

+1. What available system should you use to automate software builds and deployments of the application?

+2. Explain how you can continuously deploy new builds directly to the cloud without interfering with the production site.

+3. Document how to integrate unit tests into the continuous delivery process such that when a test fails to pass, the deployment process is flagged and stopped.

+4. Explain how you can test a new build simultaneously with an existing build, like an A/B test?

+5. Why shouldn't we have multiple long lived branches in source control?

+6. Create a plan on how to switch the source control location from Visual Studio Team Services to GitHub.

+*Enhance system logging functionality*

+1. Implement a solution that will enable the logs to be searchable and visible in an online dashboard.

+2. Implement a solution to enhance the application logs to provide more useful performance and application behavior details, specifically around browser metrics and application dependencies.
+Discuss which visualization, or dashboard, options exist for the log results.
+Existing App Service logs already cover these topics:

+    1.  **Detailed Error Logging**---detailed error information for HTTP status codes that indicate a failure (status code 400 or greater)

+    2.  **Failed Request Tracing**---detailed information on failed requests, including a trace of the Internet Information Server IIS components used to process the request and the time taken in each component

+    3.  **Web Server Logging**---information about HTTP transactions using the W3C extended log file format

+    4.  **Application Diagnostics**---trace messages as defined in the source code

+    5.  **Deployment Logs**

 ### Continuous integration